List of United States tornadoes from April to June 2021

 This page documents all tornadoes confirmed by various weather forecast offices of the National Weather Service in the United States from April to June 2021.
 On average, there are 155 confirmed tornadoes in the United States in April, 276 confirmed tornadoes in May, and 243 confirmed tornadoes in June.

-April was well below average with only 80 tornadoes.
-May saw quite a few more tornadoes than April and was near average with 257 tornadoes but with no EF3 or stronger tornadoes.
+Overall, the spring and early summer period was below average for tornado activity in the United States and most tornadoes were weak.
+April was well below average with only 79 tornadoes.
+May saw quite a few more tornadoes than April and was near average with 259 tornadoes but with no EF3 or stronger tornadoes.
 June was also significantly below average with 106 tornadoes.